AldrianLoberiano/Real-Time-Queue-Management/guidelines/Guidelines.md

 * Chips should always come in sets of 3 or more
 * Don't use a dropdown if there are 2 or fewer options

+You can also create sub sections and add more specific details